datenkugel/treejs/README.md

 TreeUtil.expandNode(node);           // Expands the node and all it's children and theirs etc. (TreeNode) TreeUtil.collapseNode(node);         // Collapses the node and all it's children and theirs etc. (TreeNode)

-TreeUtil.getSelectedNodesForNode(n); // Returns all selected nodes inside of this node (and it's self,
+TreeUtil.getSelectedNodesForNode(n); // Returns all selected nodes inside of this node (and itself,
                                      // if its selected) (TreeNode)
 ```